-Figure A11. (a), (b) Imaginary signal (red) of the SL echo experiments shown in Fig. 3 (c) and (d) for the SL echo and WOP SL echo, respectively.
-For comparison the real parts of the signals (see Fig. 3) are shown in gray.
+Figure A10. (a), (b) Imaginary signal of the SL echo experiments shown in Fig. 2 (c) and (d) for the SL echo and WOP SL echo, respectively.
 The asterisk marks an artifact arising from phase drifts between the experiment. (c) Coherence diagrams explaining the signals (i) to (iv).
 All spectra were obtained with an additional 2-step PC on PM3.
 Thus, only signals where PM3 acted as a $\frac{\pi}{2}$ pulse are visible.
 For experimental parameters, see Sect.
 B2.